blue-sky-r/ASUSddns/asus-ddns/README.md

 ### Dependencies

-JFFS - The installation package expects /jffs file system active on the router.
+JFFS - The installation package [asus-ddns.tgz](pkg/asus-ddns.tgz "current version") expects /jffs file system active on the router.
 JFFS has to be enabled on dd-wrt page **Administration / Management** in section **JFFS2**

 ![jffs](screenshots/jffs.png)

 _Advanced users can install package into /tmp (or any other) dir to avoid using JFFS at all._